andrezimpel/jquery-srcset/README.md

 sharpness
 ==========

-sharpness is a small script to add browser data to the body.
+sharpness is a small script to replace images with hi-res images to beautify the web.